 Customer segmentation entails grouping customers based on common specific characteristics.
-It is an essential role of Marketing.
+It is an essential role for anyone responsible for identifying new market opportunities or for anyone responsible for customer acquisition and retention.
 While we know segmentation can be very helpful, many of us haven’t invested the time and effort to identify the variables and collect the data needed to do segmentation well.
-But segmentation plays a critical role in uncovering trends about sales cycles and purchasing patterns.
+However, segmentation plays a critical role in uncovering trends in sales cycles and purchasing patterns.

 Create a Customer Segmentation Schema

-Traditional approaches to segmentation include using attributes such as industry, revenue or size, geographic location, growth rate.
-Needs based segmentation is another approach.
-Hence the importance of create a customer segmentation schema depends on quality data.
+Traditional approaches to segmentation include using attributes such as industry, revenue or size, geographic location, and growth rate.
+Needs-based segmentation is another approach.
+Hence the importance of creating a customer segmentation schema depends on quality data.

 To create segments you will need data that answers these kinds of questions:

 - What are the common demographics among your most profitable customers?
-Is it age, title, industry?
+Is it age, title, or industry?

-- How recently do your best customers purchase?
+- How recently have your best customers purchased?

 - How frequently do your best customers purchase?